Overview

 How steroid inhalers work

-Steroids are a man-made version of hormones normally produced by the adrenal glands, two small glands found above the kidneys.
+Steroids are a man-made version of hormones normally produced by the adrenal glands, which are 2 small glands found above the kidneys.

 When they're inhaled, steroids reduce swelling (inflammation) in your airways.